Titwik/Song-Recommendation/README.md

 # K-Means Song Recommendation Program

-In this project, I have created a K-Means clustering algorithm from scratch in order to create 5 clusters of songs with similar audio features, generated using the [Spotify WebAPI](https://spotipy.readthedocs.io/en/2.24.0/).
+In this project, I have created a K-Means clustering algorithm from scratch in order to recommend similar songs to the user.
+The audio features used for clustering is generated using the [Spotify WebAPI](https://spotipy.readthedocs.io/en/2.24.0/).

 The dataset used comes from [this](https://www.kaggle.com/datasets/tomigelo/spotify-audio-features?resource=download) Kaggle dataset, which contains the audio features for approximately 130K songs.

 ## How To Run The Program